Landing craft tank: Post-war

 Unlike most wartime landing craft, the LCT remained in active duty with the U.S. Navy after the war, and many LCTs were also loaned or given to the post-war navies of Allied countries.
+Between 1945 and 1946 the Royal Netherlands Navy (RNLN) loaned multiple LCT Mark 3s that were used to dump munitions.
+The RNLN also loaned and acquired after the Second World War several LCT Mark 4s.
+Some of these were stationed in the Netherlands and used to dump munitions, while others served in the Dutch East Indies and were used to transport troops and material during the Indonesian War of Independence.
+In April 1951 the RNLN acquired two more LCT Mark 4s that were stationed in Dutch New Guinea.

 In early 1949, their designation was changed to landing ship utility (LSU), and changed again in late 1949 to landing craft utility (LCU).
-New landing craft (the LCU 1488-, 1610-, 1627- and 1646-classes) were also built to a modified Mark 5 design.
-Some were later reclassified during the Vietnam War as harbour utility craft (YFUs) as they no longer served in an amphibious assault role, but were used in harbor support roles such as transporting goods from supply ships; however, the YFU-71-class were 11 "Skilak" lighters purchased as 'commercial off-the-shelf', and so were not originally LCUs.
+New landing craft (the LCU 1466, 1610, 1627, and 1646 classes) were also built to a modified Mark 5 design.
+Some were later reclassified during the Vietnam War as harbor utility craft (YFU) as they no longer served in an amphibious assault role, but were used in harbor support roles such as transporting goods from supply ships; however, the YFU-71 class were 11 "Skilak" lighters purchased as 'commercial off-the-shelf', and so were not originally LCUs.
+In April 1951 the RNLN acquired two more LCT Mark 4s that were stationed in Dutch New Guinea.